DarkFlorist/TheInterceptor/readme.md

 <img src = "popup_view.png" alt = "The cutest dino" style = "width: 300px;"/>

 ## Privacy
 Your privacy is our priority.
-The Interceptor is purpose-built to minimize data leakage: no external queries are made without direct user input.
-By default, it connects to Ethereum RPC nodes operated by [Dark Florist (us)](https://www.dark.florist/), though you can configure it to connect to other RPC nodes if desired.
+The Interceptor is purpose-built to minimize data leakage: no external queries are made without direct user input except for calls to the configured Ethereum RPC server.
+By default, it connects to Ethereum RPC nodes operated by [Dark Florist (us)](https://www.dark.florist/) which doesn't log requests, though you can configure it to connect to other RPC nodes if desired.
 Please note, The Interceptor requires RPC nodes that support the `eth_simulateV1` endpoint, currently available in Geth and Nethermind.

 ## Using The Interceptor on various EVM chains
 We are not currently operating nodes for Base, Optimism etc, in order to use these chains, add your own RPC.